kitnato/neverquest/README.md

 #### Medic

-Their presence saves the character from death (no restart necessary) once per wilderness level in return for a percentage of all of the character's current [resources](#resources).
-Upgrades to the medic's supplies, paid in coins and/or scrap, reduce this death payment.
+Their presence resuscitates the character from death (no restart necessary) once per wilderness level in return for a percentage of all of the character's current [resources](#resources).
+The medic also sells first-aid kits that stem [bleeding](#bleeding) and restore a percentage of missing health subject to a certain application duration.

-Also sells first aid kits that can cure a [bleed](#bleed) effect and restore a certain amount of health over time.
+Upgrades to the medic's supplies, paid in coins and/or scrap, reduce the resuscitation cost and the first-aid application duration.

 #### Mercenary